rickosborne/skyline/story/connection/100-chapter-1.md

 The cauldron layout has not changed since its appearance in _HZD_, until the final chamber.
 Where the final confrontation with the Fire Bellowback had been, the defeated machine is still there, in pieces.
-It's odd, because the chamber around it appears to have been completely repaired — almost as if the defeated Bellowback was left as a warning.
+It's odd, because the surrounding chamber appears to have been completely repaired — almost as if the defeated Bellowback was left as a warning.

 A new chamber is accessible to one side, leading to a room that is a mirror for the previous one.
 It is absolutely littered with the charred and exploded parts of what must be dozens of Bellowbacks.